Our

 As you can see, given how complex the question of measurement and assessment of testosterone levels is, deciding who could potentially benefit from testosterone replacement therapy is far from simple.

-International medical opinions vary
+International opinions on testosterone levels vary

-In the US, a group of doctors reviewing research on TRT in a commentary in the journal Aging Male, concluded that starting treatment for low testosterone should rely more on symptoms and less on particular thresholds of total testosterone.
+In the US, a group of doctors reviewing research on TRT in a commentary in the journal Aging Male, concluded that starting treatment for low testosterone should rely more on symptoms and less on particular thresholds of total testosterone.13

 Looking at the same question for the Journal of Sexual Medicine, an international group of experts, from the US, Italy and Germany, said that total testosterone had its limits as a diagnostic test and that men’s symptoms were the most important thing.
-Where symptoms of low testosterone were present, they recommended a trial of TRT even if total testosterone was within the normal range.
+Where symptoms of low testosterone were present, they recommended a trial of TRT even if total testosterone was within the normal range.14

 Total testosterone part of wider picture